Gabriel Varga: Bellator Kickboxing

 Varga subsequently left Glory, and signed with Bellator Kickboxing.
 He made his promotional debut at Bellator Kickboxing 6: Budapest against Gabor Gorbics, losing the fight by split decision.
 Varga would rebound from this loss with a decision win against Lu Yichen at Hero Legends and a second-round TKO of Roberto Gheorghita at Bellator Kickboxing 8: Florence.
 Two months later, Varga fought Tie Yinghua, losing by unanimous decision.

 On July 14, 2018, in Rome, Italy Varga won his 6th professional world title.
 He defeated Kevin Ross by 1st-round TKO to win the Bellator Kickboxing Featherweight World Title.
 He defended his title against Shan Cangelosi at Bellator Kickboxing 11.
 He defeated Cangelosi by knockout in the first round.
 Varga defended his title for the second time against Cristian Faustino at Bellator Kickboxing 12, winning by unanimous decision.

 On March 19, 2021, Varga was released by Bellator as he had fulfilled his contract and Bellator would no longer be featuring Kickboxing events.
 Varga still held the Bellator World Kickboxing title.

 Karate Combat

 On December 22, 2021, it was announced that Varga had signed an exclusive contract with Karate Combat and will debut in the Lightweight division in the 2022 season.

 Mixed martial arts career

 In 2019, Varga made the transition to mixed martial arts competition for Bellator.
 He made his debut against Jamese Taylor at Bellator 224 on July 12, 2019.
 He won the fight via TKO in the second round.

-He made his sophomore appearance against Teejay Britton on February 21, 2020, at Bellator 239.
+In his second fight, Varga faced Teejay Britton on February 21, 2020, at Bellator 239.
 He lost the bout via split decision.